pygame-community/pygame-ce/docs/reST/ref/sndarray.rst

 stereo sound file has two values per sample, while a mono sound file only has one.

-.. versionchanged:: 2.5.3 sndarray module is lazily loaded
+.. versionchanged:: 2.5.3 sndarray module is lazily loaded to avoid loading NumPy needlessly

 .. function:: array